iPhone X costs $999: No home button, but lots of goodies

 These are the distinguishing features you'll find on Apple's largest, priciest, most ambitious iPhone that you won't get on the more traditional iPhone 8 and iPhone 8 Plus, which were also announced Tuesday.
 In that sense, the "iPhone X" is a fitting name, the extra-special cherry on top to mark the 10th anniversary of the very first iPhone in 2007, which revolutionized at that time everything a smartphone could be, and hurled us on the path that led to what smartphones are today.

-Now, ten years after the very first iPhone, Apple one-ups last years crop across the board with a major feature that Apple's been dragging on for years.
+Now, 10 years after the very first iPhone, Apple one-ups last year's crop across the board with a major feature that Apple's been dragging on for years.
 The iPhone 8, 8 Plus and iPhone X all support Qi wireless charging, a Samsung staple that works with both Qi and PMA standards.
-Qi (pronounced "chee") is a key addition that could kick-start the wireless charging craze in away that Samsung and Nokia/Microsoft hadn't been able to accomplish before.
+Qi (pronounced "chee") is a key addition that could kick-start wireless charging in a way that Samsung and Nokia/Microsoft hadn't been able to accomplish before.

 Heading into a crazy-competitive holiday season, the iPhone X, 8 and 8 Plus will together lock arms against Samsung's best-selling Galaxy Note 8, LG's video-focused V30 and Google's upcoming Pixel 2 for smartphone supremacy.